nodejs/admin/travel-visas.md

 ## Which visa do you need? 🛂

 In some cases, a visitor or tourism or tourist visa is what you need.
-In other cases, you may need a business visa.
+In other cases you may need a business visa, especially if you are speaking at a conference on the same trip.
 Check the visa policy on the consulate website for what you will need.

+It's important to remember that border control always makes the final decision on your entry.
+A visa does not guarantee your getting into a country.
+It's worth noting that a country's border control authority still has the final say even if you didn't need a visa.

 ## Extra documents you may need 📝